-In a natural setting a dog would be less likely to contract flea infestation in winter as the cold weather causes the fleas to lay dormant, but in the UK most pets are kept indoors in an artificial environment where the use of central heating allows the fleas to breed all year round.
+In a natural setting a dog or cat would be less likely to contract a flea infestation in winter as the cold weather causes the fleas to lay dormant, but in the UK most pets are kept indoors in an artificial environment where the use of central heating allows the fleas to breed all year round.

 PDSA statistics show that there is a 20% drop in the sale of flea treatments during the winter months.
 Vets believe this is because many owners simply do not realise that fleas are just as active in the winter as the summer months.

 Artificial environments and the use of central heating

 Contrary to popular belief, fleas do survive during the winter months, especially indoors; our warm houses provide the perfect breeding ground for fleas as they thrive in a warm and humid environment.
 People turn up the central heating to keep their homes warm, but this means that fleas are attracted to the home.
 Pet owners should take effective steps to rid their pets, and their homes, of these parasites and minimize risk of infestation by carrying out continuous year-round treatment, even in the winter months.